DK studied consumer law at King's College London. Since then, noticing and outing predatory practices has become a zainy 'hobby'.

 - You can in fact make an offer to the rest of the world and that this is exactly what the Smoke Ball Company's advertisement did.
 This makes the ad an unilateral offer, so anyone that fulfilled the expressed conditions was entitled to the reward.

 - Advertisements are an exception to the general rule that one must provide notification of their acceptance of a contract to the other parties.
-This is because the contracts are made with the implied expectation that anyone who fulfils the conditions stated have accepted the offer
+This is because the contracts are made with the implied expectation that anyone who fulfills the conditions stated have accepted the offer

 Lord Justice Lindley's View of the Case

 - "Was it a mere puff?
 My answer to that question is no, and I base my answer upon this passage: "£1000 is deposited with the Alliance Bank, showing our sincerity in the matter'...
 The deposit is called in aid by the advertiser as proof of his sincerity in the matter."

 - These advertisements "are of offers to anybody who performs the conditions... and anybody who does perform the condition accepts the offer."

 - "Unquestionably, as a general proposition, when an offer is made, it is necessary in order to make a binding contract, not only that it should be accepted, but that the acceptance should be notified.
 But is that so in cases of this kind?
 I apprehend that they are an exception to that rule, or, if not an exception, they are open to the observation that the notification of the acceptance need not precede the performance."

 - Unilateral contracts can be made to the whole world.